alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 }
 ```

-This rule will apply a slight darkening to any images when dark mode is enabled -- unless they're an SVG, or I've added the `dark_aware` class that means an image look okay in dark mode.
+This applies a slight darkening to any images when dark mode is enabled -- unless they're an SVG, or I've added the `dark_aware` class that means an image look okay in dark mode.
+This makes images a bit less vibrant in dark mode, so they're not too visually loud.
 This is a suggestion from Thomas Steiner, from [an article][steiner] with a lot of useful advice about supporting dark mode.
 When this rule is present, the banner vanishes.

 When I delete it, the banner looks fine.

-**Eventually I found the answer: I'd misunderstood a web feature called the [stacking context]**.
+**Eventually I found the answer: I'd not thought about (or heard of!) the [stacking context]**.
-This is a way of thinking about HTML elements in three dimensions, where there's a z-axis that affects which elements appear above or below each other.
+The stacking context is a way of thinking about HTML elements in three dimensions, where there's a z-axis that affects which elements appear above or below each other.
 There are a number of rules that affect where elements appear in the stacking context -- `z-index` is one (which seems obvious), and `filter` is another (which is less obvious).

 In light mode, the banner and the image are both part of the same stacking context.